 What is Light Emitting Diode

 A light releasing diode is an electric component that emits light when the electric current flows through it.
 It is a light source based on semiconductors.
 When current passes through the LED, the electrons recombine with holes emitting light in the process.
 It is a specific type of diode having similar characteristics as the p-n junction diode.
-Which means that an LED allows the flow of current in its forward direction while it blocks the flow in the reverse direction.
+This means that an LED allows the flow of current in its forward direction while it blocks the flow in the reverse direction.
 Light-emitting diodes are built using a weak layer of heavily doped semiconductor material.
-Based on the semiconductor material used and the amount of doping, an LED will emit a coloured light at a particular spectral wavelength when forward biased.
+Based on the semiconductor material used and the amount of doping, an LED will emit a colored light at a particular spectral wavelength when forward biased.

 Below is the demonstration of the LED symbol.
 The symbol is similar to that of the p-n junction diode.
 The difference between these two symbols is that the two arrows indicate that the diode is emitting the light.